 Also, they can put more effort into channels that aren’t profitable enough.

-In today’s business world, there are several channels manufacturers can sell on.
+There are several channels manufacturers can sell on in today's business world.
 One can sell through vendors, retailers, and online stores.
-That’s why channel management has become so important for every company.
+That’s why channel management has become so crucial for every company.

 Types of Intermediaries in Channel Management